JagtapSagar/NAO-humanoid/Readme.txt

-sensorLeft.csv		- CPT for Left Sonar Node sensorRight.csv		- CPT for Right Sonar Node probabilities.txt	- CPT for transition probabilities
+sensorLeft.csv		- CPT for Left Sonar Node sensorRight.csv		- CPT for Right Sonar Node probabilities.txt	- CPT for transition probabilities Other CPTs created but not used: position_transition_probabilities.csv		- Transition probability of change of state only
+						  Rows: User action input state 0 to 8 (top to bottom order)
+						  Columns: Recorded resulting state 0 to 8 (left to right order) orientation_transition_probabilities.csv	- Transition probability of change in orientation only
+						  Rows: User action input Orientation L(-90deg), R(90), S(0) (top to bottom order)
+						  Columns: Recorded resulting Orientation L, R, S (left to right order)

 How to interpret CPTs?
 landmark.csv		- The last column in this csv file is the probability of landmark detection